raharrison/ryanharrison.co.uk/_posts/2011-07-26-c-the-google-currency-api-update.md

 Here, the number is stored as a String from the first group and the &#8216;spaces&#8217; are removed (for some reason in the returned String, &#8216;spaces&#8217; have a Unicode value of 160, which is called the &#8216;Non-breaking space&#8217;).
 Next, the number is converted into a decimal and the units are extracted from the match and stored in the &#8216;units&#8217; variable.

 As the only possible values of the &#8216;units&#8217; variable are &#8216;millions&#8217;, &#8216;billions&#8217; and &#8216;trillions&#8217;, we can simply test the variable against each and multiply the number correspondingly to get the overall result.
 Finally, we just need to round the number to two decimal places to signify a currency, and return the value.
 Here is the full updated code which hopefully is bug free.
+The full source code can be found in [GitHub][3].

 {% highlight csharp %}
 using System;